NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Inlander.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Survival skill and a Lore skill related to the terrain type associated with your home region (such as Hills Lore or Mountains Lore).
-You gain the [[Feats/Survey Wildlife|Survey Wildlife]] skill feat.
+You gain the [[Survey Wildlife|Survey Wildlife]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*